- Provider Resource

 Blog: Shoulder Arthritis / Rotator Cuff Tears: causes of shoulder pain

-An active man in his mid 60s presented with pain and stiffness of his left shoulder.
-His radiographs at presentation showed an arthritic shoulder with the humeral head posteriorly decentered on a retroverted biconcave glenoid.After ...
+An active man in his mid 50s presented with pain and stiffness in his left shoulder and these x-rays.
+The axillary "truth" view showed the humeral head centered on an A2 glenoid.Without preoperative CT or 3D planning, he underwent ...